BIIFSweden/FOM_Multiplexed/part1_qupath/README.md

 Go to `Menu->File->Project->Create project`.
 This will ask you to create a new folder for the project, where any non-image data (annotations, trained classifiers, detections, etc.) will be stored.

 For the new project, in the `Project` tab in the left panel, click on `Add images` and select the two .tif images from Dataset 1.
 You can also just drag-and-drop the images onto the QuPath window.
+Under `Set image type` select `Fluorescence`.
 Afterward, the project with the two images should look like this:

 ![](images/screenshot_project.png?raw=true "Screenshot")